mrjeoffrey/earthquake-monitor/README.md

 # Earthquake Monitor

 ## Description
-* This Earthquake Monitor app will display live earthquake data of the ten most recent earthquakes of both California and a searched zip code.
+* This Earthquake Monitor website will display live earthquake data of the ten most recent earthquakes of both California and a searched zip code.
 It will also provide recent California earthquake news, and will sort the recent earthquakes by magnitude for a user to view for California and for a searched zip code.

 ## User Story
 * WHEN the Earthquake Monitor page loads